-Harpers Ferry, West Virginia is the perfect place to escape for a weekend.
+The small town of Harpers Ferry, West Virginia, is the perfect place to escape for a day trip or long weekend.
 This charming town is located at the confluence of the Potomac and Shenandoah rivers and is home to many historic buildings.

 Outdoor enthusiasts will love the hiking and tubing opportunities in the area.
-History buffs will enjoy exploring the many historic sites in Harpers Ferry.
+History buffs will enjoy exploring the many historic sites.

-To get a bird's eye view of the city, hike up the Maryland Heights Trail, part of the National Park Service.
+To get a bird's eye view of downtown Harpers Ferry, hike up the Maryland Heights Trail, part of the National Park Service.
 The trail is considered to be a moderate to strenuous hike that can be from 4.5 to 6.5 miles round trip.
 The hike can take up to 3-4 hours, round trip.

 The hiking trail is pretty amazing and you just might catch glimpses into Civil War, industrial, and transportation history.